 These scenarios show how cost behaves as volume rises.
 We have used the contextual Q&A fully-loaded numbers from production-style deployments.

-Scenario 1: 10k minutes/month (minimums dominate)
+Scenario 1: 10k minutes/month

 At low volume, platform simplicity can be attractive.
 Self-hosting can still be cheaper on raw minutes while feeling expensive in time cost.